 For the loss of just 36 men killed and 145 wounded General Taliaferro had inflicted a crushing defeat upon the Union Army that had endured over 1,500 casualties.

 The 54th Massachusetts Regiment had lost its Commanding Officer and 106 men killed, 149 wounded, and 15 captured but it had proved itself in battle and moreover had won the respect of those white soldiers fighting alongside them.

-Sargeant William Carney, for his heroism at the Battle of Fort Wagner was the first black soldier to be awarded the Congressional Medal of Honour though he was not actually presented with it until 23 May 1900 a full 37 years after the award had first been bestowed upon him and just 8 years prior to his death.
+Sargeant William Carney, for his heroism at the Battle of Fort Wagner was to be the first black soldier to be awarded the medal of honour though he was not actually presented with it until 23 May 1900, a full 37 years after the award had first been bestowed upon him and just 8 years prior to his death.